 As indicated in the introduction to this chapter, there are several differences between the Manifesto as defined herein and the version defined in Chapter 4 of the Manifesto book.
 For the benefit of readers who might be familiar with that earlier version, we summarize the main differences here.
-Of course, wherever there's a discrepancy, the present chapter should be taken as superseding.
+Notes concerning subsequent changes in the present version have been added.
+Of course, wherever there's a discrepancy, the present version should be taken as superseding.